fbpx

 While it is true that the initial approach was that this form would come into force during 2021, its launch has been repeatedly delayed until the current date.

-Thus, in principle, it will end up entering into force in November 2023, although it is not yet 100% specified and we do not have an exact date.
+Thus, in principle, it will end up entering into force in May 2025, although it is not yet 100% specified and we do not have an exact date.

-In addition to this, once it becomes fully available it will do so through a trial period that will last 6 months and during which it will not be 100% mandatory to obtain it, being able to enter the Schengen Area by fulfilling the rest of the requirements.
+In addition to this, once ETIAS becomes fully available it will do so through a trial period that will last 6 months and during which it will not be 100% mandatory to obtain it, being able to enter the Schengen Area by fulfilling the rest of the requirements.

-We will be updating this information through our social media and blog as the date is confirmed, so follow us to not miss anything!
+We will be updating all this information through our social media and blog as the date is confirmed, so follow us to not miss anything!

-Remember that if you need personalized legal advice to immigrate to Spain and get your residence permit successfully, our immigration lawyers are at your complete disposal:
+Remember that if you need personalized legal advice to immigrate to Spain and get your residence permit successfully, our immigration lawyers are at your complete disposal.

 0/5 (0 Reviews)